Skip to content

 What’s been eye-opening to me over the years is how many enterprises think they’re doing great or at least not badly.
 They give themselves a “B+.”

-But then we perform an assessment and discover thousands of critical patches from as far back as 2007 — and now it’s 2021.
+But then we perform an assessment and discover thousands of critical patches from as far back as 2007.
 Obviously, something’s not working.
 It’s usually a combination of tools and processes.
 Both must be addressed.

 For many companies, the patching methodology they’re using today is the same as it was in 2007 or 2010.
 But the world they’re operating in has changed.
 They’ve got a decade or more worth of missing patches, whether they knew about them or not.